David Heinrich Hoppe: Work

 In May 1790, Hoppe founded the Regensburgische Botanische Gesellschaft (Regensburg Botanical Society), the first botanical society in Bavaria, and presently the world's oldest existing botanical society.
 Notable members included Johann Wolfgang von Goethe, Alexander von Humboldt, and Justus von Liebig.
 From 1812 until his death in 1846, Hoppe was its chair.

 He is credited for describing and naming over 200 plant species.
 Among his written efforts are a work on the flora of Regensburg, titled "Ectypa plantarum ratisbonensium" (1787–1793), and "Caricologia Germanica" (1835), a book of German caricology that he published with engraver Jacob Sturm (1771–1848).
 From 1818 to 1842, he was editor of the popular scientific journal Flora.
 In 1825 he collaborated with Christian Friedrich Hornschuch, Jacob Sturm and Jacob Johann Hagenbach to publish an illustrated work on Alpine beetles entitled Insecta Coleoptrata, quae in itineribus suis, praesertim alpinis.
-Hoppe edited twelve exsiccata-like series.
-The largest of them with the title Plantae cryptogamae selectae was co-edited by Christian Friedrich Hornschuch.
+Hoppe edited twelve exsiccata-like series, among them Herbarium vivum plantarum rariorum praesertim alpinarum exhibens plantas a Societatis botanici Ratisbonensis sodalibus in variis Germaniae regionibus collectas et Botanophilis communicatas (1898-1803).
+The exsiccata Plantae phanerogamicae, gramineae et cryptogamiceae selectae, quas in locis natalibus collegerunt et exsiccaverunt D. H. Hoppe et Fr.
+Hornschuch (1817) was co-edited by Christian Friedrich Hornschuch.

 Hoppe became an elected member of the Academy of Sciences Leopoldina in 1820.
 The plant genus Hoppea from the family Gentianaceae is named after him.